Jeffrey Leonard

-Jeffrey Leonard (born September 22, 1955) is an American former professional baseball left fielder.
+Jeffrey N. Leonard (born September 22, 1955) is an American former professional baseball left fielder.
 He played 14 seasons in Major League Baseball (MLB) from 1977 to 1990 for the Los Angeles Dodgers, Houston Astros, San Francisco Giants, Milwaukee Brewers, and Seattle Mariners.

 Leonard was known professionally until the 1986 season as "Jeff" Leonard.

 Early years

 Leonard was born in Philadelphia.
-He was a standout in football, basketball and baseball at Overbrook High School in Philadelphia, which produced basketball stars Wilt Chamberlain and Walt Hazzard.
-He got 60 scholarship offers for football, five for basketball and none for baseball, where he played shortstop and twice hit two home runs in one inning.
+He was a standout in football, basketball, and baseball at Overbrook High School in Philadelphia, which also produced basketball stars Wilt Chamberlain and Walt Hazzard.
+Leonard received 60 college scholarship offers for football, five for basketball, and none for baseball, where he played shortstop and twice hit two home runs in one inning.

 Baseball career

-Leonard was signed as an amateur free agent by the Los Angeles Dodgers in June 1973.
+Leonard signed as an amateur free agent by the Los Angeles Dodgers in June 1973.